wso2/carbon-datasources/README.md

 ### Using carbon datasources in non-OSGi environment

 The datasources required for non-OSGi client application can be defined in a configuration file and naming convention of the configuration file is *-datasources.xml.
 Refer the sample configuration file as follows;
 If there is no jndi config defined explicitly in datasource definition, it will use the InMemoryInitialContextFactory to bind datasource objects to jndi context using carbon-jndi.
+In this scenario non-OSGi application needs to set the carbon-jndi InitialContextFactoryBuilder `org.wso2.carbon.jndi.internal.spi.builder.DefaultContextFactoryBuilder` to NamingManager before initializing datasources.

 ````xml
 <datasources-configuration>